shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 The next day was the same, and the next after that, and so on for quite some time: Penny awoke each morning to the smell of gingerbread, ate a slice, but could not remember the words to her song.
 The peppery note in the sorceress's gingerbread never went away - some days it was stronger, and some days weaker, but always it was there, hiding in the center of the slice.

 And so it went, until one day Penny awoke earlier than usual, and there was no gingerbread smell in the house.
 In the kitchen, the girl found the old sorceress preparing the morning's bread.
-"Aunty," she pleaded, for the two were now good friends, "may I help with the baking?"
+"Auntie" she pleaded, for the two were now good friends, "may I help with the baking?"

 The sorceress looked up from her work, as though she had been expecting Penny all morning.
 "But of course my dear - you may blend the spices."
 And she nodded her head toward the jars of spices huddled in one corner of the counter.
 A dove had settled on the ledge of the kitchen window, overseeing the operation from its perch.
 Carefully Penny measured out the cinnamon, nutmeg, allspice, and cardamom, until she found only one jar left.
 It was a curious little jar, made of black glass, marked with nothing but a piece of tape.
 The dove tilted its head in curiosity.
 Penny understood that she must add the contents of that jar - but what was inside?
 She dared not taste it, though she did not know why.